Litter boxes in schools hoax: Background

 Furries are a subculture interested in anthropomorphic animal characters, with fandom members frequently often interacting with others through online roleplay, art, conventions and cosplay.
-Although many furries identify closely with an original character (fursona), many view their participation in the fandom solely as a hobby, and do not identify as or perceive themselves to be animals.
+Many view the fandom solely as a hobby, and do not identify as or perceive themselves to be animals.
+Those that do may identify as otherkin.
 While the fandom is popularly perceived as such, it is not innately sexual or fetishistic.
-LGBTQIA+ identity is substantially over-represented among furries compared to the general population.
+LGBTQ+ identity is substantially over-represented among furries compared to the general population.

-According to Lynn McNeill, a folklorist at Utah State University, false rumors of furries using litter boxes date back to at least the early 2000s as satire, and became a recurring urban legend.
+According to Utah State University folklorist Lynn McNeill, urban legends and jokes about furries using litter boxes date back to at least the early 2000s.
 Sharon Roberts, a faculty member at Renison University College and co-founder of a furry research group called Furscience, had not, in a decade of researching furry conventions, encountered any instances of furries using litter boxes.

-School boards in the late 2010s and early 2020s saw heightened controversy (described by some as a moral panic or culture war) surrounding accommodations for transgender, non-binary, and otherwise gender-variant students, such as unisex restrooms, and allowing students to use bathrooms and participate on sports teams corresponding to their gender identities.
+School boards in the late 2010s and early 2020s saw heightened controversy (described by some as a moral panic or culture war) regarding accommodations for transgender students, such as unisex restrooms, and allowing them to use bathrooms and participate on sports teams corresponding to their genders.
 High rates of suicide and suicidal ideation among transgender youth were also cause for concern.
-In 2022, parents and advocacy groups across the U.S. made a concerted push to ban books from libraries, predominantly those discussing race, sexuality, and gender.
+In 2022, parental rights groups across the U.S. made a concerted push to ban books discussing race, gender, and sexuality from schools and public libraries.

-In 2016, American radio show host Michael L. Brown wrote an opinion piece in The Christian Post opposing to transgender accommodations and gender-affirming procedures, stating, "if we don't stop this downward slide, we might soon be required to provide litter boxes for people who identify as cats."
-Some conservative politicians and alt-right media commentators had used false litter box rumors to generate alarm about what accommodations for LGBTQIA+ students might lead to, and have falsely accused LGBT-inclusive educators of "child grooming".
+In 2016, American radio show host Michael L. Brown wrote an opinion piece in The Christian Post opposing to transgender accommodations and gender-affirming procedures, stating, "if we don't stop this downward slide, we might soon be required to provide litter boxes for people who identify as cats".
+Some conservative politicians and alt-right media commentators had used false litter box rumors to generate alarm about what accommodations for LGBTQ+ students might lead to, and have falsely accused LGBTQ-inclusive educators of "child grooming".

 Throughout 2021 and 2022, online rumors of students dressing and acting like cats circulated, spurred on by prank videos.
 Rumors sparked public outcry and calls for administrative action from concerned parents, with a school board in Statesville, North Carolina proposing a formal ban on animal costumes.
 In August 2021, a high school in Meade County, Kentucky said that a small number of students had violated their existing dress code.
 There was no evidence, however, that any schools had provided litter boxes in restrooms to any students.

 The only known official instance of cat litter being placed in school classrooms for potential use by students was in the late 2010s by the Jefferson County Public School District in Colorado, where the 1999 Columbine High School massacre took place.
 Some teachers were given "go buckets" that contained cat litter to be used as a toilet in an emergency lockdown situation, such as during a school shooting.